 Women, especially over the age of 40, are consistently tested and checked for breast cancer.
 They are examined during routine doctors’ visits, undergo yearly mammogram testing, and are encouraged to conduct regular self-breast examinations at home.
 In the U.S., about 1 in 8 women will develop invasive breast cancer in their lifetime.
 With the exception of skin cancers, it is the leading cancer among American women and the second leading cause of cancer death.
 In 2014 an estimated 232,670 new cases of invasive breast cancer will be diagnosed and 40,000 women will die as a result of the disease.

 Cases and subsequent deaths have been in steady decline since 2000, which is attributed to early detection, increased awareness, and improved treatment.
 Though medical treatment and testing have greatly improved over the last few decades, mistakes can still occur.
 An estimated 10%-20% of cancer cases are misdiagnosed, with even more cases of misdiagnosis going unreported every year.
-With such a high rate of misdiagnosis and delayed diagnosis, it is important to be cautious.
+With such a high rate of misdiagnosis and delayed diagnosis, it is important to be cautious and to consult a Philadelphia breast cancer misdiagnosis attorney when necessary.

 Misdiagnosis and Delayed Diagnosis of Breast Cancer at Pennsylvania Hospitals